 When CT came back they found she had a massive hemorrhagic stroke during the night.
 I wish I could have got a picture but that wasn't an option. about a quarter of her right hemisphere was completely white. the veins were completely collapsed and gray matter was pushing across the center line.

 They called the neurosurgeon at the major hospital in Maine and they said not to attempt transport. there was to much damage.

 This is my first MAJOR medical call.
 I wish I had done better at something, but over all the call didn't go bad.
 If we had got to her sooner we might have been able to save her but it had been hours since it started.

-Advance EMT with hope of becoming an ED intensivist.
+AEMT and Paramedic student with hope of becoming an ED intensivist.
 I love what I do and have fun doing it.
 I enjoy reading and listening to #FOAMed by the many people smarter than I am.
-I enjoy blogging, making videos, and hopefully making a difference someday!
+I enjoy blogging, podcasting, making videos, and spending time with my lovely wife on the beach.